| Cocaine

 of compulsive and addictive use very likely within the first few

 uses, especially when used in the form of crack.
+Prolonged abuse of cocaine may

 cause an acute paranoia that will make users withdrawn, suspicious